Description

 Objectives

 This program prepares students for an entry-level position as a Nurse.
 Students will be exposed to professional nursing encompassing legal and ethical decision-making in the promotion of health in the community.
-Students will demonstrate the use of the nursing processes to meet multiple health needs for adults and children in a variety of health care settings, communicate therapeutically with families, groups and individuals, synthesize and communicate relevant data effectively and concisely, and utilize management skills and concepts to plan and coordinate patient care.
+Students will demonstrate the use of the nursing processes to meet multiple health needs for adults and children in a variety of healthcare settings, communicate therapeutically with families, groups, and individuals, synthesize, and communicate relevant data effectively and concisely, and utilize management skills and concepts to plan and coordinate patient care.
 Students will assume the role of the associate degree nurse as a member of the health care team and will integrate the theoretical content of general education classes with nursing theory and practice.

 Admission Requirements